siberoloji/siberoloji.github.io/content/en/docs/SEO/31-what-is-the-importance-of-backlinks.md

 ---
 draft: false
 title: What Is The Importance of Backlinks?
+linkTitle: Backlinks
+translationKey: what-is-the-importance-of-backlinks
+description: This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.
+weight: 31
 date: 2024-10-11T21:14:27+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /what-is-the-importance-of-backlinks/
-slim_seo:
-  - a:1:{s:11:"description";s:125:"This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.";}
 featured_image: /images/searchengineoptimization1.jpg
 categories:
   - Search Engine Optimisation